- Can you get homeowners insurance on an older mobile home?

 - Past claims on your record

-Otherwise, you will need to keep shopping around to find an insurance company that will accept your home.
-As a last resort, you may need to contact your state's FAIR plan.
+- As a last resort, you may need to contact your state's FAIR plan

 How are older mobile homes different from newer ones?

-Mobile homes are commonly defined as properties built before 1976.
-Any properties designed after 1976 are considered manufactured homes, even if they are similar in design and size to older mobile homes.
+Older mobile homes are commonly defined as those built before 1976, when mobile home construction was unregulated.
+After 1976, they are considered manufactured homes, even if they are similar in design and size to older mobile homes.
 This is because mobile homes were not regulated until 1976, when the Department of Housing and Urban Development (HUD) created building standards under the Manufactured Home Construction and Safety Standards (MHCSS).

 After that, homes built in compliance with MHCSS were called manufactured homes.
 If you own an older mobile home, you will need mobile home insurance, not manufactured home insurance.